-The distribution and use of income accounts
+The distribution and use of income account (Account II)

 This account shows the distribution of current income (value added) carried forward from the production account and has saving as its balancing item (B.8).
 Saving is the difference between income (disposable income) and expenditure (or final consumption).